openSUSE/libstorage-ng/doc/design-decisions.md

 C++11
 -----

-Here are some reasons for using C++11 for the library.
+Here are some reasons for using C++11 for libstorage.
 Of course some reasons also apply to other programming languages.

 - Allows reuse of existing code from libstorage.